dcvath/Final_Project/README.md

 - The average quality score for our wine.

 This is our initial outline of our dashboard and will progressively elaborate as we analyze our data and outcomes of our analysis.

+# Communication Protocols
+We established that our group will communicate via class times, Slack, text, and ad hoc video calls.